 People prefer to listen to someone who acts confident.
 You need to look comfortable on stage, even if you don’t feel it.

-Finally, think about how you’ll enter and exit the stage.
+Think about how you’ll enter and exit the stage.
 Test the floor to see if it may be slippery, particularly if it’s humid or wet.

-4. Keep your speech simple.
+4. Keep your speaking simple.

 What are you going to say?
 And, what will you use to help guide your talk?

-Write a few notes to remind yourself what you want to say.
 Write your notes large, so you can glance down and easily read what you’ve written.
 (Another reason to have clean eyeglasses.)
+You can decide if your messages are the best ones by checking them against this list of qualities.

 The best thing you can do is tell a story.
 There are two types.